ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 If you plan to expose your Load Balancer publicly, in order to attach a FloatingIP to your Load Balancer, an OVHcloud Gateway (an OpenStack router) is mandatory on the subnet hosting your Load Balancer.
 For such use case we do recommend to create your MKS clusters on a network and subnet using our OVHcloud Gateway.
 For existing clusters, if:
 - **The Subnet's GatewayIP is already an OVHcloud Gateway**, nothing needs to be done.
-The current Openstack Router will be used.
+The current OpenStack Router will be used.
 - **The subnet doest not have an IP reserved for a Gateway** --> You will have to provide/create a compatible subnet.
 You can edit the existing subnet (modop CLI Openstack/Horizon) or use another dedicated subnet (doc LoadBalancerSubnetID)//TODO
 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)** --> You will have to provide/create a compatible subnet.
 To do so you select another dedicated subnet (doc LoadBalancerSubnetID)//TODO